 Second, the Academy does indeed play with a joy of new discovery.
 What's more, the playing is absolutely as accomplished and professional as you'll ever hear in this work.
 Two notables among these musicians: 1) the lovely, rounded tone of the basset horns.
 With some players, bassets can sound rather gray and bleak.
 And honky.
 Not so here; they sound like lower-pitched clarinets, with beautiful, rich, melodious tone.
 And 2) this contrabassoon is never thick or woolly.
 It is splendidly focused like a bassoon, only lower, and is blended perfectly with the rest of the group.
 This is not often the case, actually.
 And many times a bass viol is utilized instead.
 But I always prefer the contra bassoon, if it's played and recorded as expertly as it is here.

 Third, Trevor Pinnock's leadership is most impressive.
 The sense of joy he draws from these players is awe-inspiring.
 And his chosen tempos are spectacular!
 One is reminded in the first movement, after the slow introduction, the tempo indication is Allegro molto.
 The molto is usually missing.
 But molto it is here!
 Yet it's never breathless, or fast just to be fast.
 It makes musical sense.
-And these players accommodate the tempo with thrilling effortlessness.
+And these young players accommodate the tempo with thrilling effortlessness.
 The Adagio, too, is more moving than usual, and again, makes so much musical sense one can't imagine why it's so often played slower than this.
 The Allegretto 4th movement, and the Theme and Variations 6th movement are, again, more forward-moving than usual, yet with such musical phrasing and natural, flowing expression, they make perfect sense.
 Mr. Pinnock really understands this piece and the relationship of tempos of each movement.
 And it goes without saying, the finale is most certainly molto Allegro here, and as exhilarating as ever.

 Only one other recent recording comes to mind as being in the same league as this one: the 2017 recording from the LSO Wind Ensemble on the LSO Live label.
 This is also an SACD, with warm, beautiful sound.
 And it features playing of the utmost refinement, unified ensemble, and joyful, alert tempos.
 They use a bass viol rather than a contrabassoon, which is the only regret I have with it.